St. James Davis chimpanzee attack: Aftermath

-St. James spent six months in the hospital recovering from the attack, including a period of time when he was in a coma.
-Between 2005 and 2009, St. James Davis underwent over 60 surgeries.
-He had a prosthetic eye and two slits in the middle of his face where his nose was.
+Davis spent six months in the hospital recovering from the attack, including a period of time when he was in a coma.
+Between 2005 and 2009, he underwent over 60 surgeries.
+He had a prosthetic eye and two slits in the middle of his face where his nose had been.
 He and LaDonna were uninsured, but initially decided not to sue Animal Haven, before reversing course and filing a lawsuit by 2009.

-In 2006, the year following the attack, St. James and LaDonna placed a sign in their front yard that read "Free Moe".
+In 2006, the year following the attack, St.James and LaDonna placed a sign in their front yard that read "Free Moe".
 They also went to Superior Court in Pomona, California, to get the city of West Covina to honor their 2002 settlement which required it to purchase a home for them in Baldwin Park so that they could reunite with Moe.
-In 2007, the court ruled that West Covina should pay them because it did not fulfill their obligations under the 2002 settlement, pay them $300 per month towards covering the costs of Moe's housing, and covering travel expenses for their visits to him.
+In 2007, the court ruled that West Covina should pay them in damages (i.e.,about US$ in dollars) because the city failed to fulfill their obligations under the 2002 settlement and pay them $300 per month towards covering the costs of Moe's housing, and covering travel expenses for their visits to him.

 Moe disappeared in the summer of 2008.
-He had been living at a ranch for performing animals, Jungle Exotics, in San Bernardino.
+He had been living at "Jungle Exotics", a ranch for performing animals in San Bernardino, and escaped.
 Construction workers reported they had seen him at a home near Jungle Exotics; other witnesses spotted him heading towards a mountain.
-St. James and LaDonna hired a helicopter to do flyovers in an attempt to flush him out of hiding, and authorities searched the San Bernardino National Forest, but he has never been found.
+St.James and LaDonna hired a helicopter to do flyovers in an attempt to flush him out of hiding; authorities thoroughly searched the San Bernardino National Forest, but he has never been found, remains missing to this day (as of 2026), and stands a good chance of having perished due to his not possessing the skills necessary for surviving in the wild, given his having spent his life as an indoor pet companion.

-St. James suffered a stroke in December 2017 and died of a cardiopulmonary arrest in July of the next year.
-His widow, LaDonna, later became a victim of elder abuse through financial means.
-The alleged perpetrator, Min Maw, coerced the aging LaDonna to sign over a living will to himself that included the Davis's properties and control of active bank accounts.
+St.James suffered a stroke in December 2017 and died of a cardiopulmonary arrest in July of the next year at the age of 74 years old.
+LaDonna later became a victim of elder abuse through financial means.
+The alleged perpetrator, Min Maw, coerced her into signing over a living will to himself that included the Davis's properties and control of active bank accounts.
 By the time authorities stepped in, the house had been taken over by members of the Mongols Motorcycle Club who had forced Maw out and were neglecting LaDonna's care.
-After the motorcycle gang were evicted, a legal battle began with Maw, which was eventually settled so as to preserve what little remained of LaDonna's stolen assets, rather than risk a lengthy and expensive court case.
+After the motorcycle gang were evicted, a legal battle began with Maw, which was eventually settled to preserve what remained of LaDonna's stolen assets, rather than risk a lengthy and expensive court case.